embedthis/pak/README.md

 <img align="right" src="https://embedthis.com/images/pak.png">

-Pak is a simple package manager for embedding components into ESP/EJS applications.
+Pak is a generic package manager for applications.
-It makes it easy to retrieve, integrate and manage components for applications.
-Pak focusses on embedded applications using ESP and EJS.
-It provides tested, integrated componens that work together.
-It is not intended as a generic package manager to install complete applications.
+Pak makes it easy to retrieve, integrate and manage components for applications.

 Pak implements the CommonJS Package specification and uses Git as back-end storage for packages.
 Pak calls packages "paks".
 This is not a misspelling.

 ## Usage